-Komli Media, Asia Pacific’s leading media technology company, depends on reaching targeted audiences efficiently and at scale in order to please their customers.
-Over time, the company has collected more than 100 TB of data with information such as consumer behavior, clicks, impressions and ads created.
-Users access this data in order to optimize campaigns to the consumer, adapt bidding algorithms in real-time and find new advertising opportunities.
+Komli Media, Asia Pacific’s leading media technology company, depends on reaching targeted audiences efficiently and at scale in order to please its customers.
+Over time, the company has collected more than 100 TB of data with information such as consumer behavior, clicks, impressions, and ads created.
+Users access this data in order to optimize campaigns for the consumer, adapt bidding algorithms in real time, and find new advertising opportunities.

 As a result of turning to QDS, Komli Media saw a significant decrease in processing time at a much lower price.
 Overall the company saw: